 Adjusting the output level of the different speakers during BD/DVD playback (Channel Level)

-Channel Level of the speakers set to None or No at Speaker Setup cannot be adjusted (page 47).
+- Channel Level of the speakers set to None or No at Speaker Setup cannot be adjusted (page 47). - 1 During playback, display the TOOLS menu.

 2 Select and set Audio Adjust.